avramstefan/POO_TV-2/proiect2/README.md

 The *undo()* operation is quite simple, as the linked list stores objects of class *Action*.
 So, going backward to a previous page is equivalent to changing the page again.
-So, from the *undo()* function, the *execute()* function will be called, but with the previous action as a parameter.
+So, from the *undo()* function, the *execute()* function will be called, but with the previous action as the current action.

 ## <span style="color:#009999">Strategy Pattern</span>
 **Strategy** is a behavioral design pattern which define a family of algorithms and put each